sara-nl/swiftdocs/source/Pages/Clients/pythonlibrary.rst

     export OS_IDENTITY_API_VERSION=3
     export OS_AUTH_VERSION=3

-If you are a keystone user with a local account, then both the project and user domain are **Default**.
-If you are a keystone user with a SURFsara Central User Administration (CUA) account, then both the project and user domain are **CuaUsers**.

 Having done this you can run your script to do,for example, a **stat** on an object in a container.
 Such a script could look like this: